Learn About The Law

 (a) An applicant is qualified to receive a license as a veterinarian who

-(1) is a graduate of an accredited veterinary school or who has successfully completed the Educational Commission for Foreign Veterinary Graduates certification process;
+(1) is a graduate of an accredited veterinary school or who has successfully completed the Educational Commission for Foreign Veterinary Graduates certification, the Program for the Assessment of Veterinary Education Equivalence certification, or another certification process approved by the board;

 (2) has, within the 60 months preceding application for the license, passed a national examination for veterinarians approved by the board;